0 Part Course |

 Case study: clearing swaps

-Exercise: Delegates are asked what they think might happen if a major CCP went bankrupt.
+Exercise: You are asked what might happen if a major CCP went bankrupt.

-What are the major safeguarding factors a CCP should put in place to ensure this doesn’t happen?
+What are the major safeguarding factors a CCP should implement to ensure this doesn’t happen?

 What is the Risk of a CCP?